Kauri walkers' camp

 Camp site surface: Cleared rainforest floor—leaf litter likely.

-Facilities: Untreated drinking water, composting hybrid toilet system, low level tables in the group area.
+Facilities: Untreated drinking water, composting hybrid toilet system, platform tables in most camp sites.

 Open fires: Prohibited—fuel or gas stoves only.